The Vermont Statutes Online

 (2) The special index and related documents specified in subdivision (1) of this subsection shall be confidential and shall be physically and electronically segregated in a manner that ensures confidentiality and that limits access to authorized persons.

-(3) Inspection of the expungement order and the certificate may be permitted only upon petition by the person who is the subject of the case or by the court if the court finds that inspection of the documents is necessary to serve the interest of justice.
+(3) Inspection of the expungement order and the certificate may be permitted only upon petition by the person who is the subject of the case.
 The Administrative Judge may permit special access to the index and the documents for research purposes pursuant to the rules for public access to court records.

 (5) The Court Administrator shall establish policies for implementing this subsection.
 (Added 2011, No. 131 (Adj.
 Sess.), § 1; amended 2015, No. 133 (Adj.
 Sess.), § 2a, eff.
 May 25, 2016; 2017, No. 57, § 6; 2017, No. 178 (Adj.
 Sess.), § 3; 2017, No. 201 (Adj.
 Sess.), § 3; 2019, No. 32, § 5; 2021, No. 147 (Adj.
 Sess.), § 5, eff.
 May 31, 2022.)